Idler Pulley Noise

 Common Symptoms & Causes

-If your Whirlpool WGD6120HW is experiencing idler pulley issues, you may notice one or more of the following symptoms during operation.
+If your Whirlpool WGD6120HW is showing signs of idler pulley problems, you might notice one or more of the following symptoms during operation.

 - A loud squealing or screeching noise that starts shortly after the dryer drum begins spinning